zaphosting/docs/docs/vserver-linux-nextcloud.md

 | PHP              | 5.6, 7.0 (recommended), 7.1 (recommended), 7.2               |

 :::info
-The requirements are based on our own experience and the information provided by the developers..
+The prerequisites are based on our own experience and the information provided by the developers..
 :::